 Eric Pike is a Tenor/Lyric Baritone.
 He studied vocal performance at Appalachian State University with Sharon Papian, Dan Murielo and Julia Pedigo.
 He has appeared as Pish Tush in The Mikado by Gilbert & Sullivan, Dr. Zubrinski in Fools by Neil Simon, as well as a cast member in The Palace Show at Tweetsie RR in NC.
 He has performed with Iowa Bass/Baritone Don Mulholland in the Seven Last Words Of Christ.
 Eric is a recent transplant to Iowa and has been able to enjoy singing with the DMVAE since 2014.

 Susan Prattis, a member of the Soprano section, has been singing in choirs since her very first church choir as a child.
-A recent transplant to greater Des Moines, Susan joined DMVAE in fall 2017, and sings with Des Moines Choral Society.
-Susan has lived predominantly on the East Coast, graduating from Germantown Friends School and Amherst College, where she first became immersed in large scale vocal choral music.
-Since then, she has been singing wherever she has studied or worked.
-She has engaged in private voice and piano study, singing with church choirs and other ensembles of various size and focus including the Boston’s Masterworks Chorale; North Carolina’s Choral Society of Durham; and within the New York metropolitan area, the New Amsterdam Singers, Cecilia Chorus of New York, Julliard Choral Union, New Jersey Association of Verismo Opera Chorus, and Oratorio Society of New York.
+A recent transplant to greater Des Moines, Susan joined DMVAE in fall 2017, and also sings with Des Moines Choral Society.
+Susan has lived predominantly on the East Coast, and has sung in every place where she has worked or studied.
+She graduated from Amherst College after studying Bio-Psychology, and has completed clinical and research doctorates in veterinary medicine and experimental pathology/cell biology, respectively.
+Susan has studied voice and piano privately, and has sung with many different choirs including the Masterworks Chorale, and Berkshire Choral Society summer institutes (Massachusetts); North Carolina’s Choral Society of Durham; and within the New York City metropolitan area, the New Amsterdam Singers, Cecilia Chorus of New York, Julliard Choral Union, New Jersey Association of Verismo Opera Chorus, and Oratorio Society of New York.
 As a result, she has performed in Carnegie Hall, Lincoln Center; Merkin Concert Hall; Wadsworth Athenaeum; and other beautiful and acoustically sound regional churches and synagogues.
-Susan was a regular Berkshire Choral Society summer choral singer over the better part of a decade, and was chosen to be a national choir member with eligibility for enhanced repertoire.
-Among her fondest memories of those experiences were singing under the batons of Robert Page, and Gary Thor Wedow, respectively.
 Her love of travel has also led her to overseas employment, and singing in England and Lebanon, where she studied classical voice for one year in the National Conservatory of Lebanon, and enjoyed luxuriating in the sounds of other students learning the oud, and classical Arabic vocal performance music.
-She has enjoyed singing with DMVAE and exploring Iowa to learn of all that this region has to offer.
-When she is not humming or singing in the car, she is serving pets, working animals and their people as a professional veterinarian and veterinary scientist, or volunteering in museum arts.
+She has enjoyed singing with DMVAE, sharing the gift of music with her communities, and exploring Iowa to sample all that this region has to offer.
 Her own two dogs enjoy listening, and sometimes taking part in, a wide spectrum of music when with her, or at home alone.

 Alex Redding began singing choral music in high school with the hope to obtain a more healthy technique to bring to his rock band.
 From there his passion for this sort of music grew, which led him to attend Luther College to sing with the Nordic Choir.
 He graduated from Luther in 2011 with a bachelor’s degree, majoring in music.
 After returning to his native Des Moines, Alex began looking for an ensemble that would allow him to continue his passion for musical excellence and joined DMVAE in the fall of 2013.
 He works by day as an analyst at Wells Fargo Home Mortgage, and is also pursuing a graduate MBA from the downtown chapter of the University of Iowa’s Tippie School of Management.